PolterTzi/open-osr/rules/advancement.md

 ### Treasure

 The main source of experience points is gaining treasure.
-Each gp gained through adventuring equals 1 XP.
+Each gc gained through adventuring equals 1 XP.
 The adventuring party has to bring the treasure to a safe place to be able to claim it as their own and gain experience this way.
 Not every coin earned counts through - the characters have to put some effort and usually also risk their lives to actually earn the experience.
 Money gained through mundane work doesn't count, as well as magical treasure - even if sold.

 ### Defeating enemies